-It depends on the amount you spend overseas and the fees you would pay if you used a different card.
+It depends how much you spend overseas and the fees you would pay if you used a different card.
 But as an example, if you spent $2,000 on a card with a 3% international transaction fee, it would cost you $60.
 If you had a card with a 0% foreign transaction fee you wouldn't pay anything, so you'd save the full $60.

-And if you had a credit card with a higher fee of 3.4% for international transactions, you'd save even more ($68 in this example).
+And if you had a credit card with a higher fee of 3.4% on international transactions, you'd save even more ($68 in this example).

 Keep in mind that the cost of foreign transaction fees may not be obvious straight away, as they are added as separate transactions on your credit card account.